AP source: Biden to announce 2020 bid on Thursday

-WASHINGTON — Former Vice President Joe Biden will launch his 2020 presidential campaign on Thursday, according to a person familiar with his plans.
+WASHINGTON — Answering perhaps the most significant question of the early 2020 election season, former Vice President Joe Biden will launch his presidential campaign on Thursday.

+The move, confirmed by a person familiar with his plans, sets up the 76-year-old lifelong politician as a front-runner in the crowded Democratic contest as the party fights to determine who’s best positioned to defeat President Donald Trump next year.

-The 76-year-old Democrat is scheduled to face voters in Pittsburgh on Monday, the person said, speaking on the condition of anonymity to disclose private conversations.
+Biden, who spent the last five decades in Washington but never lost touch with his working-class background, is scheduled to face union workers in Pittsburgh on Monday as part of the rollout tour, the person said, speaking on the condition of anonymity to disclose private conversations.

-Biden’s decision answers the final major question of the early 2020 Democratic primary season, which now features more than 20 candidates.
-Given his high profile in U.S. politics, he will enter the race as a front-runner.
+While he may be popular with the white working-class in the Midwest, it’s unclear if Biden will appeal to the more liberal voters who tend to have outsized sway in Democratic primary contests.

+His decision largely settles the crowded and diverse Democratic presidential field at 20 candidates, including six women, five racial minorities and one member of the LGBTQ community.
+Biden would be the most experienced politician in the race, and the second-oldest, after 77-year-old Bernie Sanders.

 The largest firefighters union is preparing to formally endorse Biden this week, with group leaders saying they will be “investing” heavily in the former vice president’s anticipated bid.